Periodontist Washington DC

 Along with being an accomplished periodontist, Dr. Zalewsky is also a husband and father, which is why he understands the importance of having a positive bedside manner and prioritizing his patient care.
 Dr. Zalewsky is committed to ensuring his patients experience is a positive one, which is why he strongly believes in collaborating closely with referring doctors.

-Dental implants are commonly suggested for patients who are missing a tooth or teeth.
+Dental Implants Washington DC are commonly suggested for patients who are missing a tooth or teeth.
 Implants are a popular alternative to dentures, because they offer a more permanent solution and feel more like natural teeth.
 There are several different dental implant options available, including implant supported dentures, Teeth-in-a-Day, and All-on-4.

 A tooth extraction is the removal of a tooth, which may performed for a variety of reasons, the most common being preemptive removal of wisdom teeth, to make room for adult teeth, when decay is too great to salvage the tooth, or if there is an existing tooth that is not properly positioned.